LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/debug/README.md

 a bunch of .c files!
 4. You might notice that the names of some of them look familiar.
 Indeed, these are the same programs you have been creating by following-along with David Malan's Walkthrough videos.
-5. Now for the fun part:
+5. Now the fun part:
   1. Open up `adder.c`
   2. Add a breakpoint (little red dot) on line 17 (the first line inside of `main`) by clicking to the left of the number 17
   3. Run the program through the debugger by clicking the green `Debug` button at the top of the IDE.